FastConnect: With an Oracle Partner

 - Depending on the situation, you might also have access to the BGP session information for the virtual circuit and thus can change it.

 If you change the public IP prefixes for a public virtual circuit, the BGP status is unaffected.
-Oracle begins advertising a new IP prefix over the connection only after verifying your ownership of it.
+Oracle begins advertising a new IP prefix over the connection only after verifying ownership of it.
 The virtual circuit's state changes to PROVISIONING while Oracle implements any prefix changes.

-- Click Save Changes.
+- Select Save Changes.

-- Click Delete.
+- Select Delete.

 - Confirm when prompted.